paps/api-store/store/DEV/Email To LinkedIn Profile URL Finder DEV/Email To LinkedIn Profile URL Finder DEV.md

 LinkedIn has set a daily limit for finding profiles from emails, around 50 profiles per day.
 You may choose to continue the scraping past that point, but the API will only be able to get the profile's name and not its URL.
 We have noticed that visiting more than 80 profiles per day will almost always result in LinkedIn **invalidating your session cookie** (that is, logging you out).

-Having a LinkedIn Premium subscription might raise this limit.
+Having a LinkedIn Sales Navigator subscription might raise this limit.
 Please see these official LinkedIn help pages: [Commercial Use Limit](https://www.linkedin.com/help/linkedin/answer/52950) and [Finding People on LinkedIn](https://premium.linkedin.com/professional/faq).